 health.
 Your health can affect your interviews with the IND.
 You can say if you

-do not want a medical examination.
+do not wish to have a medical examination.

-You have an initial interview with a staff member of the IND.
+You have an initial interview with an IND staff member.
 The IND uses an independent interpreter for the translation.
 If you wish, you can ask the VWN to be present during the initial interview.
-You get (through your lawyer) a report of the initial interview.
-In the initial interview, the IND does not ask any questions about why you are applying for asylum.
-That happens on day 3.
+You will receive a report of the initial interview (through your lawyer).

 Days 7 and 8

 You may also work in the Netherlands.
 You do not need a work permit for this.
 Your lawyer and the staff of the VWN can give you more information.

 Registration in the BRP is important.
 Many organisations in the Netherlands can only help you if you are registered in the BRP.

 Check that the municipality has registered your name and date of birth correctly.
 Also check your children's data.
 It is difficult to change this data at a later date.

 If you move house, you must have your address in the BRP changed by the municipality.

 If you are given an asylum residence permit, you have the right to accommodation in a municipality.
 COA will consult with you as to which municipality you wish to live in.
 That municipality looks for suitable housing for you.
 You may also find a place to live yourself.
 Once suitable housing is found, you leave the reception centre of COA.
 Staff members of the Dutch Council for Refugees can help you further in taking care of important matters.
 For example, to find work or training.

 In the Netherlands you are legally required to have health insurance.
 This allows you to receive medical help.
 In the COA reception centres, this is arranged for you.
 However, you must arrange health insurance yourself when leaving the COA reception centre.
 Once you have a health insurance, you can register with a general practitioner (doctor) or dentist.